hDn24/fastapi-boilerplate/README.md

 $ poetry install
 ```

-*`.venv` directory is created in this project directory and installed Python and packages.*
+*`.venv` directory is created in this project directory, and Python and packages are installed.*

 #### Enter venv environment